-The underwriters have agreed to purchase the Notes from us at 96.75% of the aggregate principal amount of the Notes, which will result in aggregate proceeds to us of \$ million, assuming no exercise of the underwriters' overallotment option, and before deducting expenses payable by us, and \$ million, assuming full exercise of the underwriters' overallotment option.
+The underwriters have agreed to purchase the Notes from us at 96.75% of the aggregate principal amount of the Notes, which will result in aggregate net proceeds to us of \$48,375,000, assuming no exercise of the underwriters' overallotment option and before deducting offering expenses payable by us, and \$55,631,250, assuming full exercise of the underwriters' overallotment option.

-The underwriters propose to offer some of the Notes directly to the public at the public offering price set forth on the cover page of this prospectus and some of the Notes to dealers at the public offering price less a concession not to exceed % of the aggregate principal amount of the Notes.
-The underwriting discount of \$ per Note is equal to % of the aggregate principal amount of the Notes.
+The underwriters propose to offer some of the Notes directly to the public at the public offering price set forth on the cover page of this prospectus and some of the Notes to dealers at the public offering price less a concession not to exceed 0.50% of the aggregate principal amount of the Notes.
+The underwriting discount of \$0.8125 per Note is equal to 3.25% of the aggregate principal amount of the Notes.
 If all of the Notes are not sold at the offering price, the representative may change the public offering price and other selling terms.
-Investors must pay for any notes purchased on this offering on or before May , 2022.
+Investors must pay for any notes purchased on this offering on or before March 9, 2022.
 The representative has advised us that the underwriters do not intend to confirm any sales to any accounts over which they exercise discretionary authority.

-The underwriters hold an option, exercisable for thirty days from the date of this Prospectus Supplement, to purchase up to an additional \$ million aggregate principal amount of Notes at the public offering price less the underwriting discount.
+The underwriters hold an option, exercisable for thirty days from the date of this Prospectus Supplement, to purchase up to an additional \$7.5 million aggregate principal amount of Notes at the public offering price less the underwriting discount.
 The underwriters may exercise the option solely for the purpose of covering overallotments, if any, in connection with this offering.
 To the extent such option is exercised, each underwriter must purchase a number of additional Notes approximately proportionate to that underwriter's initial purchase commitment.